 Resonic’s coordinate transformation solutions make it possible to place the test object on the measurement platform in the most convenient position, without needing to consider the location of the test object coordinate system.
-A 3D measurement device measures the actual position, and the Resonic software transforms the results into the test object coordinate system.
+A 3D measurement device measures the actual position, and the Resonic software transforms the mass property results into the test object coordinate system.

 Any attempts at manual alignment are less accurate than 3D measurements.
 Even precision adapters are almost always less accurate than 3D measurements.

 Any attempt at manual alignment is susceptible to human error.
 By contrast, the 3D measurements include data quality indicators that make it almost impossible for errors to remain unnoticed.

 Even for objects with simple shapes (e.g., offshore platform models or satellites with plane interface flanges), accurate alignment can be time-consuming.

 No need for precision adapters